Butch Hancock

-Butch Hancock (born July 12, 1945, in Lubbock, Texas) is an American country recording artist and songwriter.
+Butch Hancock (born July 12, 1945) is an American country recording artist and songwriter.
 He is a member of The Flatlanders along with Joe Ely and Jimmie Dale Gilmore, but he has principally performed solo.

 Background and career

 Hancock entered architecture school but dropped out in 1968 and worked for nearly a year driving a tractor on his father's farm in Lubbock, Texas.
 He recalls that the experience of elemental simplicity and reading books opened up the metaphysical universe for him.

 In 1970, he formed The Flatlanders together with his old high school friends.
 Although critics were positive, the enterprise was not successful and they disbanded the following year.
 Hancock continued to write songs and in 1978 he founded a recording company, Rainlight Records and released his first solo album, West Texas Waltzes and Dust-Blown Tractor Tunes.
 He continued to bring out albums with folk tunes, first with only guitar and harmonica and subsequently with expanded use of instruments and arrangements.
 From the late 1990s he has reappeared with the Flatlanders, with whom he was to release a series of albums in 2004.

 Hancock lived in Austin, a place congenial to his progressive country style, for a couple of decades until he moved to the ghosttown region of Terlingua, Texas in the 1990s, preferring more rural environs.